Coronavirus: A Consignment Of Masks, Testing Kits and Protective Suits Donated By Chinese Billionaire Jack Ma Arrive In Kenya

 Kenya’s share of a donation from Chinese billionaire Jack Ma, meant to contain the spread of Coronavirus (COVID-19) in Africa, has arrived at Jomo Kenyatta International Airport (JKIA), Nairobi from Addis Ababa Ethiopia.

-An Ethiopian Arline’s flight carrying the donation touched down at JKA on Tuesday, March 24, 2020.
+An Ethiopian Airline’s flight carrying the donation touched down at JKA on Tuesday, March 24, 2020.

 The donation includes 20,000 masks, testing kits and protective suits meant to help the Kenyan government in its efforts to fight the Coronavirus pandemic.